foundationkitty/nixos-config/README.md

 A file located at `~/.background-image` will be loaded as the desktop and lockscreen background, it must be in PNG format and should have a resolution of 1024x768

-Don't forget to generate a `hardware-configuration.nix` with the `nixos-generate-config` command if neccessary.
+Don't forget to generate a `hardware-configuration.nix` with the `nixos-generate-config` command if necessary.